Go directly to product information

 General advice

-• grind the pepper at the last minute to maximize the aroma
+• grind the pepper at the last moment to make the most of the aroma

 Save: